hujun-open/dhcplt/README.md

 - DHCPv4

-      - Support DORA and Release
+      - Support DORA, Release, Renew and Rebind
       - Following DHCPv4 options could be included in request:
             - Client Id
             - Vendor Class
             - Option82 Circuit-Id
             - Option82 Remote-Id
+            - Gi Addr
             - Custom option
 - DHCPv6:

-      - Support DORA and Release
+      - Support DORA Release, Renew and Rebind
       - Request for IA_NA and/or IA_PD prefix
       - Send request in relay-forward message to simulate a relayed message, and handle the relay-reply message
       - following DHCPv6 options could be included in request: